4 MIN WATCH

 Conducting A Gap Analysis: A Four-Step Template

-It’s an age-old business dilemma: You want to grow your business, but aren’t sure where or how to allocate resources to make it happen.
+It’s an age-old business dilemma: You want to grow your business -- you want to implement your strategy -- but aren’t sure where or how to allocate resources to make it happen.
 Sound familiar?
 If so, you may need to conduct a gap analysis.

 - Where are we now?